 The information you give helps us do some background research before we meet face to face.
 We can come to you, to get a real feel for your workplace, or you can enjoy copious tea, coffee and biscuits in our boardroom.
 Whichever works for you.

 During the meeting, we’ll go over your Project Application answers in more detail, to identify which features will help your business the most.
 This enables us to give you a quote for the website design and build.
 You’ll get this within two to three working days.

 What does the website quote include?

 The quote comes to you digitally and you can accept it with a simple click.
 We’ll catch up over the phone before you do that, though, so you can ask any further questions and check we’re all happy with the plan.
-We’ll then send you an invoice for the deposit payment before work begins – this is either 25% of the project value for projects over £4K or 50% for projects under £4K.
+We’ll then send you an invoice for the deposit payment before work begins – this is usually 50% of the project value.

 Finally, you receive our on-boarding document which summarises everything you’ll need to know about your website development.